Skip to content

 Lock

-Unloaded firearms should be secured with a firearm locking device, such as a jacket lock, or in a locked location, like a safe or lock box.
+Unloaded firearms should be secured with a firearm locking device, such as a cable lock, or in a locked location, like a safe or lock box.
 Locking devices, safes, and lock boxes are equipped with keys, combinations, or biometric technology that limit access.
 Remember: Firearm locks do not prevent gun theft.

 Separate